Facts and myths - amber, or what?

-Amber is the source of many mysteries and curiosities, concealing the history of our planet, which is why many myths and stereotypes surround this mineral.
-A special interest in the ore results not only from its history, but also from its unique appearance.
-For centuries fascinated by collectors and enjoys the eyes of enthusiasts around the world.
+Amber is a source of many secrets and curiosities that hide the history of our planet, which is why there are many myths and stereotypes surrounding this mineral.
+Particular interest in the ore is due not only to its history, but also to its unique appearance.
+It has fascinated collectors for centuries and pleases the eyes of enthusiasts around the world.

-Amber color - but what is the color?
-I often hear that light brown, reddish, orange.
-The latter may, however, be more like a tea color, which corresponds to the cognac amber.
-Light-yellow, sunny, which sometimes takes on a more yellow-white color, is also well-known.
-Then we are dealing with milk amber.
-The difficulty in assessing and precisely defining the colors of amber results from the variety of this raw material.
-This stone can take on such colors as: cherry, green or blue and have different physical and chemical properties.
-Among these minerals can be found various stones of different transparency, different diameter of gas bubbles embedded in them, or different degree of weathering.
-Regardless of whether they are naturally shaped or expressed by the modernity and craftsmanship of the artist modifying this mineral, they are a kind of unique and rare.
+Amber color - but what color is it?
+I often hear light brown, reddish, orange.
+The latter, however, may look more like a tea color that suits cognac amber.
+Equally well known is the bright yellow, sunny color, which sometimes takes on a more yellow-white shade.
+Then we deal with milk amber.
+The difficulty in assessing and precisely defining the color of amber is due to the variety of this raw material.
+This ore can take on colors such as: cherry, green or blue and have different physical and chemical properties.
+Among these minerals you can find various stones with different transparency, different diameter of gas bubbles embedded in them, or varying degrees of weathering.
+Regardless of whether naturally shaped or an expression of modernity and craftsmanship of the artist modifying this mineral, they are a kind of uniqueness and rarity.

-To discuss the main color varieties of amber, it should be noted that the most common, and at the same time popular, color of Baltic amber is the cognac shade.
-It is a natural color, which in ancient times was the dominant raw material from other minerals.
-However, it can be regularly varied by artists.
-Today, cognac amber is often beautified by characteristic "scales", they are obtained in an autoclave during the heating process in the presence of gas, and then rapid cooling, as a result of which inside the cracks and scales will appear.
+To discuss the main color varieties of amber, it should be noted that the most common and popular color of Baltic amber is the cognac shade.
+It is a natural color, which in ancient times was the dominant of this raw material from other minerals.
+However, it is regularly varied by artists.
+Today, cognac amber is often embellished with characteristic "scales", they are obtained in an autoclave during the heating process in the presence of gas, followed by rapid cooling, as a result of which the scales break up and scales appear.

-The natural shade is also a milky shade.
-It occurs practically in the whole range of tones - from white to yellow.
+A similar shade is milky shade.
+It occurs in virtually the entire range of shades - from white to yellow.
 The color results from differences in the internal structure of the mineral.
 Generally speaking, amber can occur in a transparent and opaque variety, which is determined by the presence of gas bubbles and their quantity.
-The transparent form is characterized by a lack of bubbles structure.
-Among the representatives of this variety, we find the so-called "trinket", honey amber, possibly with "cloud".
-Opaque variants, on the other hand, are characterized by the presence of gas bubbles in the structure.
-Those with more bubbles, about 900,000 bubbles per 1mm2 of amber, are white.
-The internal structure of such a stone obtains the character of foam, which creates a natural milk color, while it is still quite transparent and unmerged.
-With 25,000 bubbles on the 1mm2 surface, opaque yellow amber is formed.
+The transparent form has a structure with no bubbles.
+Among the representatives of this variety we find the so-called "bauble", honey amber, possibly with a "cloud".
+Opaque varieties, however, are characterized by the presence of gas bubbles in the structure.
+Those with more bubbles, approx. 900,000 bubbles per 1mm2 amber, they are white.
+The internal structure of such a stone acquires the character of a foam, which creates a natural milky color, while it is still quite transparent and not fogged.
+With 25,000 bubbles on 1mm surface2 opaque yellow amber is formed.

-Amber is an extraordinary and unusual color of amber.
-In this color, both natural and man-made ambers may be present.
-The natural green shade is the result of contamination of the mineral with plant detritus, called natural amber.
-There are numerous gas bubbles formed during the process of putrefaction of plants, and the color is earthy and greenish.
-This "nice" green color is the effect of modification by means of an autoclave or undercoat from the bottom with black paint.
+Green is an unusual and unusual color of amber.
+Amber, both natural and man-made, can appear in this color.
+The natural green shade is the result of mineral detectors contaminating the plant with minerals, called natural amber.
+There are numerous gas bubbles formed during putrefaction of plants, and the color is earthy-greenish.
+This "nice" green color is the result of an autoclave modification or redecoration from below with black paint.

-Customers often ask for blue amber.
-But is there such amber?
+Customers often ask about blue amber.
+But does such amber exist?
 There is no such blue Baltic amber.
-It can only have a blue glow - these are pyrite crystals that pierce the surface.
-However, there are blue ambers on the market - but these may be, for example, Dominican amber mined on the island of Haiti.
-An interesting fact is that despite the uniqueness of its color, this amber is completely natural.
-However, mining difficulties make it less available and therefore more attractive and desirable on the market of precious stones.
+It can only have a blue glow - these are pyrite crystals breaking through the surface.
+However, blue amber appears on the market - but it can be, for example: Dominican amber mined on the island of Haiti.
+It is interesting that, despite the unusualness of its color, this amber is completely natural.
+However, mining difficulties make it less available and therefore more attractive and desirable on the precious stones market.

-We cordially invite you to our Borunia and Amber Museum galleries in Krakow, where specialists will present you with a collection of outstanding European amber jewelery, bringing you closer to the palette of amber colors!
+We cordially invite you to our galleries of Boruni and the Amber Museum in Krakow, where specialists will present you a collection of outstanding European amber makers, presenting the palette of amber colors!